 special ceremonies.

-5. Are a visible religious symbol that reflects our shared East-West notions of monotheism, successive prophets, revealed scriptures, and a religious history beginning with Abraham.
-Covering the World.
+5. Are they a visible religious symbol that reflects our shared East-West notions of monotheism, successive prophets, revealed scriptures, and a religious history beginning with Abraham?
+Covering the world.

 Al-Amira